 Advil is used in the treatment of back pain; chronic myofascial pain; pain; period pain; osteoarthritis (and more), and belongs to the drug class nonsteroidal anti-inflammatory agents.
 Prior to 30 weeks gestation: Risk cannot be ruled out during pregnancy.
 Starting at 30 weeks gestation : There is positive evidence of human fetal risk during pregnancy.
-Advil 200 mg is not subject to the Controlled Substances Act.
+Advil 200 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name:

 - Drug Class: